 Lagniappe Cajun Creole Eatery & Voodoo Bar

 With over 45 years in food service, Chef Don Durley has been tantalizing Marquette area taste buds since 1983.
-Lagniappe Cajun Creole Eatery prides itself on their standard of quality food and service, which has been the basis for the authentic southern eatery.
+Lagniappe Cajun Creole Eatery takes pride in its quality food and service.
 Stepping into Lagniappe is like stepping out of Marquette and into Louisiana.
-Every menu item and ingredient is made from scratch and in house, with the exception of ice cream, and they’re even working on that!
+The restaurant makes every menu item in-house from scratch, except for ice cream, and it’s even working on that!

 Western Upper Peninsula